 Could Police Officers Claim For Accidents Or Injuries At Work?

 Police negligence claims could also be made by police officers.
 Every police officer is protected by Health & Safety legislation, just as every employee of every business and organisation in the UK is.
 The fact that the police force is one of the Government-run emergency services doesn’t change this.

-If you are a police officer that has been injured whilst carrying out your duties, Accident Claims UK can help you to claim for a work-related accident.
+If you are a police officer that has been injured at work whilst carrying out your duties, Accident Claims UK can help you to claim for a work-related accident.
 Call us on the number at the bottom of this page to proceed.
 Once you have filled in an online police compensation form you could claim compensation for police negligence.

 What Are Police Misconduct Hearings?

 Before we look at how to claim police negligence compensation claims, let’s look at the hearings that may take place in instances of misconduct.

 A police misconduct hearing is a publicly accessible board of hearing, that is in place to evaluate the performance of police officers with regards to negligence and misconduct.

 If a police officer is found guilty of misconduct or negligence, a range of actions can be taken, from no further action, through having to be advised by management on how they failed, a written warning or final written warning, and finally dismissal from the police force.

 Accident Claims UK has a team of solicitors specialising in actions against the police.
 Starting police negligence claims could not be easier.
 Simply call us on the number at the bottom of this page, and we can lead you through the process.